FotihYusupov/express-starter/README.md

-The given code is a Node.js module that exports three functions: `getMe`, `login`, and `updateUser`.
 These functions are responsible for handling different user-related operations.

 1. The `getMe` function:
 - Retrieves the `userId` from the request headers.